 I’m sitting on the patio of ninetwentyfive in Wayzata on a Sunday afternoon.
 The sky is perfect, and so is the breeze.
-It’s exactly the kind of day I’d want over and over in my weird futuristic weather-control done.
+It’s exactly the kind of day I’d want over and over in my weird futuristic weather-control dome.
 With one hand, I steer a black hole around on my phone screen and eat buildings.
 My other hand guides a cocktail called “There Ain’t No Sin and There Ain’t No Virtue.”
 The drink is unabashedly boozy with a hint citrusy undertone.
 This cocktail is doin’ it for me.

 The restaurant ninetwentyfive is at 925 Lake Street, inside is the Hotel Landing.
 The Landing was the first hotel to open on Lake Minnetonka in over a half-century.
 It’s hidden, as far as hidden goes on Lake Minnetonka.
 It’s cut off from the rest of Wayzata’s bustling Lake Street by The Promenade of Wayzata, a brick mini-city loaded with retail space and luxury living.
 I’m facing the other direction, and I see green: tall, grassy pond weeds; trees of various heights and densities; and a BIKE ROUTE sign.
 I can’t see Lake Minnetonka from my table, but I can feel its presence.
 Other than chatter from a nearby table and the occasional spinning of bicycle tires, though, I hear nothing.